Home » How Much Sleep Do Parrots Need? (Lights On vs. Darkness)

 You could get a sleep cage and keep this in a quiet room – perhaps a spare bedroom.

-If a parrot sleeps a lot during the day, it’s likely because it’s not getting enough quality sleep at night.
+If a parrot sleeps a lot during the day, it’s likely because it doesn’t get enough quality sleep.

-Consider how dark and quiet the parrot’s room is at night.
-Also, take into account where the parrot originates.
+Consider how dark and quiet the room is at night.
+Also, consider where the parrot originates.
 Some species may sleep for up to 14 hours in the winter, partly comprising daytime naps.

-Another reason why parrots sleep more than normal is molting.
-The molting process is resource and energy intensive, so the bird likely needs more time to mentally and physically recuperate.
+Another reason why parrots sleep more than usual is molting.
+The molting process is resource and energy-intensive, so the bird likely needs more time to recuperate.

-When a parrot sleeps near-constantly, and you observe additional symptoms like changes to its pee/poop or out-of-character behavior, a veterinarian should check over the bird.
+When a parrot sleeps near-constantly, and you observe additional symptoms like changes to its pee/poop or out-of-character behavior, a veterinarian should check them over.

 If a parrot isn’t sleeping, assess its environment for problems.
 Consider these factors: